 Spelling should conform to Chambers Twentieth Century Dictionary.
 Drugs should be given approved, not proprietary, names, and the source of any new or experimental preparations should be given.
 Abbreviations should be spelt out when first used in the text.
-Scientific measurements should be given in SI units, followed, in the text, by traditional units in parentheses; in tables and illustrations values should be expressed only in SI units, but a conversion factor should be given.
+Scientific measurements should be given in SI units, followed, in the text, by traditional units in parentheses; in tables and illustrations values should be given.
 For general guidance on the International System of Units and some conversion factors see The SI for the Health Professions (WHO, 1977).
 There are two exceptions: blood pressure should be expressed in mm Hg and haemoglobin as g/dl.
 Full points should not be used after contractions or abbreviations: FRCS, 17 g/dl, Dr, et al, etc.